Reading time: 9 min.

 7. The Wizard Beard

-As its name suggests, this extra-long and imposing beard style reminds of the flowing facial hair worn by sorcerers in fantasy stories.
-It takes many years of tender, loving care to grow, but not significantly more maintenance than the other full beard styles.
+As its name suggests, this imposing beard style is reminiscent of the flowing facial hair worn by sorcerers in fantasy stories.
+It takes many years to grow, but doesn’t need significantly more maintenance than the other full beard styles.

-As long as it is well-groomed, it can impress by sheer size and burliness and doesn’t require many products or artifices to keep it looking good.
-The main inconvenience is that washing, drying, and brushing can take longer.
-But if you want to keep it from getting tangled, you can tie it loosely in a place or two along its length.
-Just make sure not to tie it tightly right under your chin, as it can cause beard hair loss by triggering traction alopecia
+As long as it is well-groomed, the wizard beard can impress by sheer size and burliness, and doesn’t require many products to keep it looking good.
+Washing, drying, and brushing can take longer, but if you want to keep it from getting tangled, you can tie it loosely in a place or two along its length.
+Just make sure not to tie it tightly right under your chin, as this can cause beard hair loss by triggering traction alopecia

 Man grooming his full beard